wkumari/draft-wkumari-opsawg-sdi/README.md

    o  Added a bunch of ASCII diagrams

-Appendix B.  Demo / proof of concept
+Appendix B.  Proof of Concept

-   This section contains a rough demo / proof of concept of the system.
+   This section contains a proof of concept of the system.
 It is only intended for illustration, and is not intended to be used in production.

-   It uses OpenSSL from the command line, in production something more automated would be used.
+   It uses OpenSSL from the command line.
+In production something more automated would be used.
 In this example, the unique device identifier is the serial number of the router, SN19842256.

 B.1.
 Step 1: Generating the certificate.

    This step is performed by the router.
-It generates a key, then a csr, and then a self signed certificate.
+It generates a key, then a Certificate Signing Request (CSR), and then a self signed certificate.

 B.1.1.
 Step 1.1: Generate the private key.